Home

 Scott 1595a (2015)

-February 27 on the Liturgical Calendar celebrates the Feast of Saint Gregory of Narek, one of the 37 "Doctors of the Church".
+February 27 on the Liturgical Calendar celebrates the Feast of Saint Gregory of Narek, one of the 38 "Doctors of the Church".

 Saint Gregory of Narek was born around 335 in what is now eastern Turkey.
 He came from a large family of 10 children: 5 boys and 5 girls.
 Coming from a family of writers, he cultivated his knowledge of the literary arts.
-Gregory was mostly raised in a monastery and eventually entered the Narek Monastery as a monk.
+Gregory was mostly raised in a monastery and eventually entered the Narek Monastery in present-day Armenia as a monk.
 There he lived for most of his life.

 The Matenadaran manuscript of